conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

 # Noarch variant packages for python packages on conda-forge

 conda-forge packages have always been batteries included.
-When a package has some build options by default to reduce dependencies we have enabled these options to give the most functionality and and performance to our users.
+When a package has some build options turned off by default to reduce dependencies we have enabled these options to give the most functionality and performance to our users.

 In the python world, some packages are written in C/C++/Cython to get the most performance out of a package.
 However these packages